Porsha Olayiwola

-Porsha Olayiwola is a Black American poet based in Boston, Massachusetts.
+Porsha Olayiwola (/ˈpɔɹʃəː ˈəʊl ˌji.wɔ ː lɑː/ por-shuh o-la-yi-war-la; born June 11, 1988) is a Black American poet based in Boston, Massachusetts.

 Early life

-Of Nigerian descent (her father being a Yoruba man from Lagos), Olayiwola was born in Chicago.
+Of Nigerian and Black American descent (her father being a Yoruba man from Lagos and her mother being Black American), Olayiwola was born in Chicago.
 When Olayiwola was a child, her father was abruptly deported to Nigeria, forcing her mother to struggle alone to raise and support Olayiwola and her siblings.
 Olayiwola occasionally writes about the pain of growing up without her father physically present.

-When speaking to Boston Hassle about how she discovered performance poetry, Olayiwola stated, “I used to write all kinds of things when I was in middle school.
+When speaking to Boston Hassle about how she discovered performance poetry, Olayiwola stated, "I used to write all kinds of things when I was in middle school.
 I was running for electoral office in eighth grade, and my speech was a poem.
 But it was a high school teacher who suggested Louder Than a Bomb, which is the largest youth spoken-word festival in the world that happens in Chicago.
 It was the first time I heard other young people writing well-crafted poems, and also the first time I was able to come up with what I thought at the time was a very cohesive piece.
-And I haven’t stopped writing since that moment.”
+And I haven't stopped writing since that moment."

 As an undergraduate, she performed poetry non-competitively on campus at the University of Illinois.

 In 2010, after finishing her degree, Olayiwola moved to Boston to serve as an AmeriCorps*VISTA for the National Coalition for the Homeless.
 She worked as the dean of enrichment at Codman Academy for five years and volunteered at Pine Street Inn, a homeless shelter in Boston.